Understanding the Listing Agreement When Selling Your Home

 “Everything is negotiable” in a listing agreement, says Ferzoco.
 He says that the most common points of negotiation upon drawing up a listing agreement are the commission, the length of the contract, and whether the real estate agent will be representing both you and the buyer as a dual agent (which is only legal in certain states).

 But anything you feel uncomfortable with is a point open to negotiation.
 At the very least, the agent would want a referral from you for being accommodating, says Ferzoco, even if an agreement isn’t reached.
-One thing to keep in mind when negotiating: lowering certain things like commission could potentially hurt the sale since the real estate may agent not be able to devote as much time and money to marketing your home.
+One thing to keep in mind when negotiating: lowering certain things like commission could potentially hurt the sale since the real estate agent may not be able to devote as much time and money to marketing your home.

 What happens when the listing agreement expires?